-The Heber Springs campus offers two career paths for those who want to enter the largest industry in the world in tourism and hospitality.
+The Heber Springs campus offers two career paths for those who want to enter the largest industry in the world - tourism and hospitality.
 The various degree opportunities depend on a particular area of interest.
 By seeking an Associate of Applied Science in Hospitality Administration, a student can prepare to enter directly, upon graduation, into the hospitality or tourism industry or continue their education by seeking a bachelor’s or master’s degree.

 As a student in the Hospitality Administration program, you will be allowed to focus on the area of the industry that interests you the most.
 The Culinary Emphasis focuses more on the disciplines required to become a chef in any of the hospitality fields, such as hotels, cruise ships, resorts, casino operations, restaurant operations or entrepreneur opportunities.
-The Administration Emphasis focuses more on the hotel and general business management and allows each student the opportunity to study the various disciplines necessary to run a hospitality business.
+The Administration Emphasis focuses more on the hotel and general business management, and allows each student the opportunity to study the various disciplines necessary to run a hospitality business.

 In addition, we offer technical certificates in both emphasis areas, which allows each student to learn the technical aspects of each.
 The student can learn to cook or manage a department within one of the various hospitality fields of their choice.
-Technical certificates require less class time, but allows for sufficient knowledge to enter the workforce earlier and begin a career.
+Technical certificates require less class time, but allows for sufficient knowledge to enter the workforce earlier and begin a rewarding career.

-According to Bureau of Labor Statistics through March 2015, hospitality employment in Arkansas is up over 7% (year-over-year) and is the only employment category in the state that is up over 5%.
+According to the Bureau of Labor Statistics through March 2015, hospitality employment in Arkansas is up over 7% (year-over-year) and is the only employment category in the state that is up over 5%.